rkuma183/wilsonmar.github.io/_posts/2016-04-26-user-stories-for-devops.md

    provides both early warning and safety-net for faster and more frequent deployments.

    * <a href="#FinancialSponsor">Financial sponsor</a> ("management")
-   seeing reduced risk, expenses, with increased business agility.
+   seeing reduced risk, lower expenses, higher revenues, with increased business agility.

 <a name="Developer"></a>